ab599597/obol-docs/docs/adv/troubleshooting/test_command.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+# Test Commands

-Guidance on causes and potential troubleshooting for failed tests, per test basis.
+This page aims to give guidance on the causes, and potential for troubleshooting or improvement, of failed tests or low test scores from the [Charon Test commands](../../run/prepare/test-command.md).

 ## Peers